Garmin (NASDAQ:GRMN) Given New $147.00 Price Target at Morgan Stanley

-Garmin (NASDAQ:GRMN) had its target price increased by analysts at Morgan Stanley from $138.00 to $147.00 in a note issued to investors on Thursday, Analyst Price Targets reports.
+Garmin (NASDAQ:GRMN) had its target price increased by investment analysts at Morgan Stanley from $138.00 to $147.00 in a research report issued to clients and investors on Thursday, Analyst Price Targets reports.
 The brokerage presently has an “equal weight” rating on the scientific and technical instruments company’s stock.
-Morgan Stanley’s price target suggests a potential downside of 6.49% from the company’s previous close.
+Morgan Stanley’s target price would suggest a potential downside of 6.49% from the company’s current price.

 Other analysts have also issued research reports about the stock.
-Zacks Investment Research lowered shares of Garmin from a “buy” rating to a “hold” rating and set a $144.00 price target on the stock. in a research report on Monday, May 3rd.
 Deutsche Bank Aktiengesellschaft raised their price target on shares of Garmin from $140.00 to $155.00 and gave the company a “hold” rating in a research report on Thursday.
-Bank of America lowered shares of Garmin from a “buy” rating to a “neutral” rating and set a $155.00 price target on the stock. in a research report on Tuesday, June 22nd.
-Finally, Credit Suisse Group raised their price target on shares of Garmin from $129.00 to $140.00 and gave the company a “neutral” rating in a research report on Thursday, April 29th.
+Zacks Investment Research lowered shares of Garmin from a “buy” rating to a “hold” rating and set a $144.00 target price on the stock. in a research report on Monday, May 3rd.
+Credit Suisse Group lifted their target price on shares of Garmin from $129.00 to $140.00 and gave the company a “neutral” rating in a research report on Thursday, April 29th.
+Finally, Bank of America lowered shares of Garmin from a “buy” rating to a “neutral” rating and set a $155.00 target price on the stock. in a research report on Tuesday, June 22nd.
 Five investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
 The company currently has an average rating of “Hold” and an average target price of $145.67.

-In other news, Director Philip Straub sold 5,898 shares of the firm’s stock in a transaction dated Monday, May 10th.
-The shares were sold at an average price of $144.74, for a total value of $853,676.52.
+In other news, Director Jonathan Burrell sold 150,000 shares of the firm’s stock in a transaction dated Wednesday, June 2nd.
+The shares were sold at an average price of $142.06, for a total value of $21,309,000.00.
 The transaction was disclosed in a filing with the SEC, which is available through this link.
-Also, Director Jonathan Burrell sold 150,000 shares of the firm’s stock in a transaction dated Wednesday, June 2nd.
-The stock was sold at an average price of $142.06, for a total transaction of $21,309,000.00.
+Also, Director Philip Straub sold 5,898 shares of Garmin stock in a transaction dated Monday, May 10th.
+The stock was sold at an average price of $144.74, for a total transaction of $853,676.52.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 240,135 shares of company stock worth $34,173,188.
-Company insiders own 21.39% of the company’s stock.
+Over the last three months, insiders sold 240,135 shares of company stock worth $34,173,188.
+Insiders own 21.39% of the company’s stock.

 A number of hedge funds have recently modified their holdings of GRMN.
 Norges Bank purchased a new position in Garmin during the fourth quarter worth about $192,181,000.
 Morgan Stanley raised its stake in Garmin by 67.3% during the fourth quarter.
 Morgan Stanley now owns 933,283 shares of the scientific and technical instruments company’s stock worth $111,676,000 after purchasing an additional 375,379 shares during the period.
 Alliancebernstein L.P. raised its stake in Garmin by 50.1% during the first quarter.
 Alliancebernstein L.P. now owns 816,777 shares of the scientific and technical instruments company’s stock worth $107,692,000 after purchasing an additional 272,796 shares during the period.
 Janus Henderson Group PLC raised its stake in Garmin by 13.4% during the first quarter.
 Janus Henderson Group PLC now owns 2,002,694 shares of the scientific and technical instruments company’s stock worth $264,055,000 after purchasing an additional 237,424 shares during the period.
-Finally, Captrust Financial Advisors raised its stake in Garmin by 1,940.4% during the first quarter.
-Captrust Financial Advisors now owns 209,526 shares of the scientific and technical instruments company’s stock worth $27,626,000 after purchasing an additional 199,257 shares during the period.
+Finally, Captrust Financial Advisors increased its position in shares of Garmin by 1,940.4% during the first quarter.
+Captrust Financial Advisors now owns 209,526 shares of the scientific and technical instruments company’s stock valued at $27,626,000 after acquiring an additional 199,257 shares during the last quarter.
 51.47% of the stock is currently owned by institutional investors.

 About Garmin